 My research interests are quite diverse but they all relate to how knowledge, and business knowledge in particular, emerges, engages, establish itself as ‘truth’ and informs and relates to decision-making processes.
 Studying accounting is perfect for this purpose as it is nowadays an ubiquitous practice that informs and relates to many aspects of the life of individuals, and the functioning of organisations, economies and societies.

 I tend to do a substantial amount of historical work as, for me, studying accounting in different times (and spaces) is a way to defamiliarise ourselves from what accounting is nowadays supposed to be (i.e. a practice related exclusively to economic and financial calculations) and to explore alternatives which enable more equal, I would say more balanced, organisations and society (see my Research page).

-I currently also research and consult in the area of Major Programme Management, especially in relation to issues of reporting design and visualisation for managing risk and uncertainty, of governance and leadership, and I collaborate with the Infrastructure and Project Authority of the UK Cabinet in the area of Major Programme Management, thanks to an ESRC impact grant.
+I currently also research and consult in the area of Major Programme Management, especially in relation to issues of reporting design and visualisation for managing costs, risk and uncertainty, of governance and leadership, and I collaborate with the Infrastructure and Project Authority of the UK Cabinet in the area of Major Programme Management, thanks to an ESRC impact grant.
 This has lead to the development of the Maieutic Index, a tool to assess the maturity and quality of decision making, especially in relation to governance, communication, mediation and engagement practices.

 In my capacity of Dean of Special Projects, I led the efforts and significantly contributed to raising funds for the developmet of the Edinburgh Futures Institute, a new interdisciplinary Institute at the University of Edinburgh which aims to redefine the way in which we understand and manage organizations, economies, and public policies by rethinking higher education.